Quinley Quezada: Club career

-Perth Glory

 In September 2023, it was announced that Quezada would reunite with coach Alex Epakis at Perth Glory, who was a part of the Philippines coaching staff at the 2023 FIFA Women's World Cup.

-Manila Digger

 Quezada joined Manila Digger.
 She would play for the club at the 2024 PFF Women's Cup.

+In August 2026, Quezada signed for ŽFK T6 Nika of the Serbian First Women's League.